Review Sheet -- Test 1 (Week 3) Biology 1224 -- Entomology; James Adams

 Initiation of molting -- ecdysone (a steroid hormone) stimulates detachment of the cuticle from

 The New Cuticle -- epicuticle secreted first, followed by procuticle.
-Then digestion of old
+Once the protein part of

-cuticle continues and some of the materials are recycled into the new epi- and procuticle.
+endocuticle; some of the proteins and chitin are recycled into the new procuticle.
+Sclerotizing agents

-Sclerotizing agents and then an outer waxy layer (and cement layer) is added to the new cuticle
+and then an waxy layer and outer cement layer is added to the new cuticle through the pore canals

 just before the outer portion of the old cuticle is shed.